Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 28- Wooden Homemade Bird Feeder

-An old piece of wood and a drill is all that is needed to create this homemade bird feeder.
+An old piece of wood and a drill is all that is needed to create this homemade bird feeder by instructables.
 The wood can be any length, but around 1-2 feet is perfect.
 Drill a few holes halfway through the wood at different intervals, then fill the holes with suet.
 Hang and watch the birds flock in to eat.

 Wooden Homemade Bird Feeder